PhMajerus/FIGfonts/README.md

 ### phm-largetype
 ![phm-largetype](images/phm-largetype.png)

-This is my main Large Type Pieces (Unicode 16.0) font, containing over 1000 characters covering ASCII, Latin-1, Latin Extended-A, some of Latin Extended-B and Extended Additional, superscripts, subscripts, small capitals, number forms, Greek, Cyrillic, Japanese half-width katakana, some mathematical operators and symbols, and more.
+This is my main Large Type Pieces (Unicode 16.0) font, containing over 1000 characters covering ASCII, Latin-1, Latin Extended-A, some of Latin Extended-B and Extended Additional, superscripts, subscripts, small capitals, number forms, Greek, Cyrillic, Japanese half-width Katakana, some mathematical operators and symbols, and more.

 It uses Unicode 16 Large Type Pieces (`U+1CE1A` to `U+1CE50`) and Quadrants (including the centered variants) to build a smooth set of characters using three rows.
 It also uses Sextants and Octants for some non-alphabetical characters such as outlined letters and 7-segment digits.